 Final Fantasy IV: The After Years Review: Derivative, but a welcome surprise nonetheless

 Final Fantasy IV: The After Years allows the player to return to the enchanting world of Final Fantasy IV—a realm steeped in nostalgia and adventure.
 The sequel takes you beyond the original tale, introducing new characters, challenges, and dungeons to unravel.
+But does it justify its existence?
 In this review, I, Brighton Nelson, will explore the battle system's strengths and weaknesses, delve into the intricacies of the story, appreciate the art and music that breathes life into this game, and share my opinions about the game's diverse cast of characters.
 Now, without further ado, RPG Ranked presents... a Final Fantasy IV: The After Years Review: Derivative, but a welcome surprise nonetheless.

 Battle System - 6